MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Update-MgBetaPrintTaskDefinition.md

 ## SYNOPSIS
 Update a task definition.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPrintTaskDefinition](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintTaskDefinition?view=graph-powershell-1.0)

 ## SYNTAX